whoward/docs/markdown/reference/test-configuration.md

 ### Disable Popup Handler

-Sauce has its own Popup killer that automatically clicks through some types of browser popup windows, to let tests continue.
+Sauce has its own Popup killer that automatically clicks through some types of browser popup windows to let tests continue.
 By default, this feature is turned on for Selenium 1 and off for Selenium 2 tests.
 You can control the popup handler yourself with the following capability:

 Key
 disable-popup-handler